A First-year Research Experience in the Humanities and Social Sciences

 This course devotes two successive semesters to understanding migration in/from the Middle East and North Africa through a historical and anthropological lens in collaboration with the American Civic Association.
 The course will engage with a range of theoretical debates, issues and concepts surrounding the phenomenon of migration; provide the historical background and context for the waves of displacements and dispossessions, which made the Middle East a producer of forced migrants in the 20th century and onwards.
 It will focus on refugee resettlement processes and immigration into the US from the Middle East.
 In doing so, the course is designed to study and assist in the work of the American Civic Association (ACA).
 The ACA is a local non-profit community organization that has assisted individuals and families with immigration services and refugee resettlement in New York鈥檚 Southern Tier since 1939.
 The first semester introduces students to the work of the ACA, including local, national, and global immigration and refugee issues and needs.
 A particular focus will be on developing interdisciplinary knowledge base, critical thinking and research skills related to immigration and refugees within New York and the United States more generally.
 Additionally, students will work under the direction of the course instructor to help process, preserve, and organize the ACA鈥檚 extensive archive of case files, material culture, documents, programming, and photographs related to local immigrant and refugee communities.
 During the 2nd semester and under the continued guidance of the course instructor, students will continue working with the ACA and develop research projects based upon the archival materials and ethnographic knowledge about immigrant and refugee communities in Upstate New York.
 The end goal is to complete their projects and present their findings to the broader 绿帽社 and university communities.

-• People, Politics and the Environment
+People, Politics, and the Environment

-PLSC 180A and PLSC 180B
+People, Politics, and the Environment PLSC 180A and PLSC 180B

 Societies emerge and develop to take advantage of the natural and engineered environments that define their landscapes.
 This can be a local process but is also inescapably tied to global dynamics in which social, ecological, economic, and environmental interact to create new understandings of what it means to be a person living in a place at a time.
 We will develop an approach to studying the place you are as a new college student鈥斅堂鄙玮攁s an example of the broader processes at work in local social-ecological systems.
 You will practice a variety of research methods from the social sciences and environmental science to demonstrate the need to integrate perspectives and approaches when studying the relationship among people, places, and the environment.